Copper Stocks Are Set to Surge This Year

 But we can do something these investment bankers can’t do: think long term.

-The Long-Term Trend in Copper is Bullish
+The Long-Term Trend of Copper Stocks is Bullish

 Copper is used in every home, appliance, cell phone and car — it’s key to the electrified lives we enjoy.